By Ryan Weeks, Chief Diaper Changer and COO of Movi Family

 Becoming a father is a massive life change, and there’s no playbook, support group, or book on how to show you how to show up well - for your partner and for your child.
 Here’s what I learned in those early months:

-- Offer to burp the baby and change diapers whenever possible.
-Having a practical role goes a long way to bond with your baby and take a load off of your partner.
+1. Offer to burp the baby and change diapers whenever possible.
+Having a practical role goes a long way to bond with your little one and take a load off of your partner.

-- Look to serve your partner by asking good questions.
-“How can I best help you right now?” goes a long way when you don’t know what to do.
-“What do you need right now?” or “Can I get you a glass of water?” are great questions too.
+2. Look to serve your partner by asking good questions.
+"How can I best help you right now?" goes a long way when you don't know what to do.
+"What do you need right now?" or "Can I get you a glass of water" are great starting points for support.

 We go into fatherhood with high hopes.
 Some of us had great dads.
 Some of us had absent dads, abusive dads, or just good dads, but all of us want to be better dads.
 We’re with you in the learning, the growing, and the transforming.